 North American households show an increasing pattern of unsustainable financial habits.
-Higher property prices have made borrowing a normality and this, in turn, has normalized retail-led debt, creating a culture-shift toward risk-aversion in investing despite risk-seeking in borrowing.
-In an effort to shift these trends here in Canada, The Decision Lab was approached by FP Canada to create a curriculum for all 20 000+ financial planners in Canada.
-The curriculum applies new skills in the principles of human behaviour to address cognitive biases and heuristics in financial planning interactions and ultimately improve financial decision-making outcomes for clients.
+Higher property prices have made borrowing a habitual practice.
+This, in turn, has normalized retail-led debt, creating a culture-shift toward risk-aversion in investing despite risk-seeking in borrowing.

 Financial planners work with clients to assess their current financial circumstances, set goals, and develop strategies to optimize the allocation of financial resources.
 The Financial Planning Standards Council (FPSC), Canada’s premier certification body for financial planning, works to instill confidence in the profession, in part by ensuring that all prospective and existing financial planners receive appropriate education and training.